lionmage/tungsten-types/GammaFunctionNotes.md

 same ballpark as the expected result.  𝚪(1/2) should evaluate to √π, and I can compute √π directly to an accuracy within 1 or 2 ulps of the requested precision!

 So, what's happening here?
-Completely unpredictable order of operations means that small correction terms may be applied to large values first, causing severe rounding error.
-It seems that some ordering is necessary here.
+My initial thought was that completely unpredictable order of operations means that small correction terms may be applied to large values first, causing severe rounding error.
+It turns out that something else may be going on, and it has to do with the [Riemann Series Theorem](https://en.wikipedia.org/wiki/Riemann_series_theorem), also known as the [Riemann Rearrangement Theorem](https://sites.math.washington.edu/~morrow/335_16/history%20of%20rearrangements.pdf).
+Put simply, if you rearrange the terms of an infinite sum that converges conditionally, you can obtain literally any real value you like — or you can cause the series to diverge.
+You will typically see this behavior with series that have alternating sign.
+Since the Euler limit form is a product, not a sum, and since its terms don't appear to have any negatives, the Riemann Series Theorem may not apply — but the general idea that reordering can alter a sum (or a product) of an _infinite_ series still applies.
+Regardless, it seems that some ordering is necessary here.

 Consider this alternate concurrent implementation: